 For Windows

-Install Microsoft Visual Studio 2005
+Install Microsoft Visual Studio 2005 or later

-Open the entire solution by double-clicking on dbgen2.sln (you might see an error saying “project file grammar.vcproj” has failed to load; you can safely ignore this error)
+Open the entire solution by double-clicking on dsdgen.sln (you might see an error saying “project file grammar.vcproj” has failed to load; you can safely ignore this error)

-From list of projects, right click on dbgen2 and select “build” (or from top menu, Build -> Build Solution).
-This will build mkheader and distcomp before building dbgen2.
+From list of projects, right click on dsdgen and select “build” (or from top menu, Build -> Build Solution).
+This will build mkheader and distcomp before building dsdgen.

-Repeat step 3 for building qgen2
+Repeat step 3 for building dsqgen

 To cross compile for X64 and IA64 on X86 platforms, install Microsoft Visual Studio 2005 “Team Suite” SKU, modify the target platform from Build -> Configuration Manager, and repeat steps 3 & 4.